 - Christian City Churches International — Australian church planting movement.
 Their first US church is in Atlanta.
 I think this is the “Other” Australian mega-church.

 - Household of Faith — Small South African Movement.

 These groups typically emerged out of the early phase of the Latter Rain/Healing revival.
 The do not propose to be apostolic networks in the same sense that the NAR groups do, providing more of a confederation model.
-The are however more Charismatic than the Pentecostal denominations.
+They are however more Charismatic than the Pentecostal denominations.

 - Elim Fellowship — Mike Cavanaugh is one of the key guys here.
 I was familiar with him from his limited contact with Every Nation.
-They apparently are going through a generational transition from wise senior statesmen to middle aged men.
+They apparently are going through a generational transition from wise senior statesmen to middle-aged men.
 This may lead to a renewed energy and direction.
 Bob Mumford was originally with Elim, and now that he’s out of the Shepherding movement, he has renewed his ties to Elim.

 - World Ministry Fellowship — My friend attended one of these churches.
-Seemed to be a pretty non-descript Charismatic group.
+Seemed to be a pretty nondescript Charismatic group.
 Randy Bozarth is associated.

 - The Full Gospel Fellowship — I attended a church that was a part of this fellowship.
 Full name is Full Gospel Fellowship of Churches and Ministries International (FGFCMI) Led by older men.
 Was founded by Gordon Lindsey in parallel to the Full Gospel Business Men’s Fellowship International.
 (FGBMFI).
 They are obviously easily confused.

 - Ministers Fellowship International — Led by Dick Iverson.
 This is probably the most mature of the apostolic movements.
 Most of these guys have been flowing together since the Latter Rain days, some 50 years ago.
 Includes Frank Damazio, and famous Bible teacher Kevin J. Conner.